TUI-NICR/EMSANet/README.md

   year={2022}
 }
 ```
 Note that the preprint was accepted to be published in IEEE International Joint
 Conference on Neural Networks (IJCNN) 2022.

 ## Content
-There are subsection for different things to do:
+There are subsections for different things to do:
 - [Installation](#installation): Set up the environment.
 - [Results & Weights](#results--weights): Overview about major results and pretrained network weights.
 - [Evaluation](#evaluation): Reproduce results reported in our paper.